Neil Gray becomes Health Secretary after First Minister forced to reshuffle cabinet

 His decision to go came after the Scottish Parliamentary Corporate Body (SPCB) met on Wednesday and agreed a draft report of provisional findings in their investigation into his use of parliamentary resources.

-Mr Matheson was informed on Thursday that he would shortly receive the draft report and would have two weeks to make representations to the SPCB.
+The ex-minister was informed that he would shortly receive the draft report and would have two weeks to make representations to the SPCB.

 Announcing his resignation, Mr Matheson said: “I am conscious that this process will conclude in the coming weeks.